Uttar Pradesh: The Heartland of India

 - Rich in water, forests, and minerals

-- Coal, limestone, and dolomite found in Sonbhadra region
+- Coal, limestone, and dolomite are found in the Sonbhadra region

 Agriculture